 In about 6 to 8 days you should begin to see evidence of the little seedlings coming up.
 At this point they are very strong but quite fragile at the same time.

 If you have a cluster of seeds in one spot, you’ll see that they are strong enough to lift an entire layer of the soil above them until they’re tall enough to poke through.

-Water them carefully from the top to soften the soil so that layer doesn’t crush the new sprouts.
-If the seedlings can’t get through, the soil may fall and squish the sprouts.
+Water them carefully from the top to soften the soil so that the soil layer doesn’t crush the new sprouts.
+If the seedlings can’t get through, the soil may fall and squish the new sprouts.

 The first leaves that will appear are called Cotyledon leaves, those are shown in the image here.

 This is a Latin word meaning “seed leaf”.
 These leaves are distinctly different in appearance than any of the other leaves that grow afterwards.
 This is true to all plants.

 After the first set, you’ll begin to see new leaves emerge as the stalk grows taller.
 They have a completely different shape and will be recognizable as basil.

 The mature leaves get very large and need quite a lot of water to plump up.
 If you keep the tray filled with clean water all season long once they get started, they will be fine and grow happily.